 What is the Seal of Biliteracy?

-Glenbard District 87 is proud to offer the Illinois State Seal of Biliteracy which aims to promote mastery in two or more languages.
+Glenbard District 87 is proud to offer the Illinois State Seal of Biliteracy, which aims to promote mastery in two or more languages.
 The state of Illinois was among the first in the country to allow school districts to award a State Seal of Biliteracy for students who demonstrate a high level of proficiency in one or more languages, in addition to English.
-The seal would be placed on a student’s academic transcript and diploma.
-In addition to demonstrating proficiency in a target world language, a student also must demonstrate proficiency in English in order to qualify for the State Seal of Biliteracy.
+If a student earns the seal, it is placed on a student’s academic transcript and diploma.

-Glenbard District 87 is excited to offer this opportunity to our students, and hope it will inspire students to pursue biliteracy, recognize students who excel in language skills, and provide evidence of these achievements to future employers and college admissions offices.
+Glenbard District 87 is excited to offer this opportunity to our students.
+We believe that it will inspire students to pursue biliteracy, recognize students who excel in language skills, and provide evidence of these achievements to future employers and college admissions offices.
 By law, Illinois public universities must grant college credit for students who have earned the Seal of Biliteracy.

 “Language skills are increasingly valuable in today’s global economy.
 The seal will help promote and acknowledge the great value and many benefits that come with being multilingual and multicultural.” – Former State Superintendent of Education Christopher A. Koch.